 By now, you have probably heard about this "stunning" or "brilliantly argued" new book by Professor of History Michael A. Bellesiles of Emory University.
-Arming America: The Origins of a National Gun Culture is receiving all sorts of positive attention in the academic community and the media.
-For these reasons, it is really important to understand what Bellesiles claims, and why he isn't just wrong-he is intentionally deceptive.
+Arming America: The Origins of a National Gun Culture is receiving all sorts of positive attention from the usual suspects in the academic community and the media.
+For these reasons, it is really important to understand what Bellesiles claims, and why he isn't just wrong--he is intentionally deceptive.